zyusuke10/Team4-Django-Development/README.md

 A commit message should start with a category of change.
 You can pretty much use the following 4 categories for everything: feat, fix, refactor, and chore.

-feat is for adding a new feature fix is for fixing a bug refactor is for changing code for peformance or convenience purpose (e.g. readibility) chore is for everything else (writing documentation, formatting, adding tests, cleaning useless code etc.)
+feat is for adding a new feature

-example git commit message:
 ```
 feat: add new button
 ```

+fix is for fixing a bug
 ```
 fix: fix render bug
 ```

+refactor is for changing code for peformance or convenience purpose (e.g. readibility)
 ```
 refactor: rewrite function x to be more reusable
 ```

+chore is for everything else (writing documentation, formatting, adding tests, cleaning useless code etc.)
 ```
 chore: write documentation
 ```